MohamedAbdulHameed/DFT/VolumeOptimization/README.md

 An automated volume optimization DFT calculation using QE.

-Bash/Python code is written to:
+A Bash/Python code is written to:
   - Generate input file with different cell volumes,
   - Run them,
   - Extract the total energy from the output files, and